Learning and Reconstructing Conflicts in O-RAN: A Graph Neural Network Approach: Numerical Evaluation

 \subsection{Dataset, Network Architecture, and Evaluation Metric}

-To evaluate our proposed \ac{GNN}-based method for learning the relationships between xApps, control metrics, and \acp{KPI} and reconstructing conflict graphs, we created a dataset based on the conflict model for cognitive autonomous networks proposed in~\cite{Banerjee2022TowardNetworks} and later adopted in other works on conflict detection and mitigation in \ac{O-RAN}~\cite{Wadud2023ConflictApproach}.
-Fig.~\ref{fig:toy_model} shows a graphical representation of the conflict model and an example of the conflict labeling based on the definition in Section~\ref{sec:meth}.
-The conflict model assumes the \acp{KPI} follow a Gaussian distribution, with values defined by equations that describe the relationships between control parameters and \acp{KPI}, as follows: \(K_1 = 0.5 \cdot \exp\left(-\frac{(P_1 + 50)^2}{(2P_2)^2}\right), K_2 = \exp\left(-\frac{(P_1 - 50)^2}{(2P_3)^2}\right), K_3 = \exp\left(-\frac{(P_4 + K_1)^2}{(2P_5)^2}\right), K_4 = \exp\left(-\frac{(P_7 + K_2)^2}{(2P_6)^2}\right).\) Based on this model, we sampled control parameters using uniformly distributed random values within the ranges specified in Table~\ref{tab:pram} and calculated their effects on the corresponding \ac{KPI} to generate datasets (of arbitrary size) that captured their correlations.
+To evaluate our proposed \ac{GNN}-based method for learning the relationships between xApps, control metrics, and \acp{KPI}, and reconstructing conflict graphs, we collected a dataset based on the conflict model for cognitive autonomous networks proposed in~\cite{Banerjee2022TowardNetworks} and later adopted in other works on conflict management in \ac{O-RAN}~\cite{Wadud2023ConflictApproach}.
+Fig.~\ref{fig:toy_model} shows a graphical representation of the conflict model and an example of the conflict labeling based on the definitions from Section~\ref{sec:meth}.
+The conflict model shows the interaction between four xApps that control seven parameters, which, in turn, influence four \acp{KPI}.
+We assume the \acp{KPI} follow a Gaussian distribution, with values defined by equations that describe the relationships between control parameters and \acp{KPI}, as follows: \(K_1 = 0.5 \cdot \exp\left(-\frac{(P_1 + 50)^2}{(2P_2)^2}\right), K_2 = \exp\left(-\frac{(P_1 - 50)^2}{(2P_3)^2}\right), K_3 = \exp\left(-\frac{(P_4 + K_1)^2}{(2P_5)^2}\right), K_4 = \exp\left(-\frac{(P_7 + K_2)^2}{(2P_6)^2}\right).\) Based on this model, we sampled control parameters using uniformly distributed random values within the ranges specified in Table~\ref{tab:pram} and calculated their effects on the corresponding \ac{KPI} to generate datasets (of arbitrary size) that captured their correlations.

-We created a \ac{GNN} with 11 features, corresponding to the seven control parameters and four \acp{KPI} of the conflict model.
+To capture the unknown relationships in the conflict model, we designed a \ac{GNN} with 11 features, representing its seven parameters and four \acp{KPI}.
 The neural network architecture consists of three layers, where the input and output layers have sizes equal to the size of the dataset, and the hidden layer has 16 neurons.
-Regarding our hyperparameter settings, we used a learning rate of 0.001.
+We also used a learning rate of 0.001.

-To evaluate our reconstruction and labeling, we adopt the F1 Score, a harmonic mean of precision and recall, as shown in Eq.~\ref{eq:f1}.
-It provides a balanced measure of accuracy, particularly in scenarios with imbalanced data, by capturing its ability to identify both positive and negative instances correctly.
+To evaluate our reconstruction and labeling, we adopt the F1 Score, the harmonic mean of precision and recall, as shown in Eq.~\ref{eq:f1}.
+This metric provides a balanced measure of accuracy due to its capacity to capture both false positives and negatives.